-If the director of the direct tax administration does not respond within six months from the filing of the administrative claim, the taxpayer is entitled to assume that the absence of answer is equivalent to a negative decision.
+If the director of the direct tax administration does not respond within six months from the filing of the administrative claim, the taxpayer is entitled to assume that the absence of an answer is equivalent to a negative decision.
 The taxpayer may then initiate a judicial claim before the Luxembourg Administrative Tribunal.
 There is no specific deadline for the filing of the judicial claim if the administrative claim remains unanswered.

-If the administrative claim remains unanswered six months after the filing of such claim, the taxpayer may file a judicial claim in front of the District Court.
+If the administrative claim remains unanswered six months after the filing of such a claim, the taxpayer may file a judicial claim in front of the District Court.
 No specific deadline applies.

 For Luxembourg tax purposes, the judicial phase is considered a second level of jurisdiction.
 Indeed, in order to be able to initiate the judicial phase, the taxpayer must first have had a claim rejected in the administrative phase, by the relevant tax authorities.